pragati2112/extract-search-sub/README.md

 mkvirtualenv venv

+pip install -r requirements.txt

 ## How to run it

-pip install -r requirements.txt

-python db_connection.py
+python main.py

-uvicorn main:app
+Server will be running on localhost:8002

+To check and try apis hit- http://localhost:8002/docs (This is fastapi provided openapi.json)